farscapian/clams-app-docker/README.md

 ## Connection Information

 When you bring your services up, the [./show_cln_uris.sh](./show_cln_uris.sh) script will emit connection information, but also saves [direct links](https://github.com/clams-tech/App/commit/97cb83a3bd519248da3cba08dd438846cb6d212d) to `./output/cln_connection_info_${DOMAIN_NAME}.csv`.
-This file can be used as input for 1) the [load testing repo](https://github.com/aaronbarnardsound/coreln-network-loadtest) or 2) the [clams-qr-generator](https://github.com/clams-tech/clams-qr-generator).
+This file can be used as input for 1) the [load testing submodule](https://github.com/aaronbarnardsound/coreln-network-loadtest) or 2) the [clams-qr-generator](https://github.com/clams-tech/clams-qr-generator).
 These QR codes can be printed out and given to individuals so they can connect to the respective core lightning node.
-All connectivity between a browser and the back-end core lightning services use the `--experimental-websocket-port` functionality in core lightning.
+All connectivity between a browser and the back-end core lightning services use the [`--experimental-websocket-port`](https://docs.corelightning.org/reference/lightningd-config#experimental-options) functionality in core lightning.

-## Testing

-All the scripts are configured such that you should only ever have to run `up.sh`, `down.sh`, and `reset.sh` from the root dir.

-Some flags you can add to `up.sh` and `reset.sh` to make testing more efficient are:

-- `--no-channels` which will only NOT RUN the scripts in channel_templates
-  - helpful for testing new network configurations
-- `--retain-cache` to keep and cache files
-- `--no-tests` will NOT run integration tests.
-- `--purge` (reset.sh) - deletes regtest/signet on disk.

 ## Developing Plugins using ROYGBIV-stack

-When deploying your application to a local docker engine, the CLN plugin path will get mounted into echo CLN container.
-If you want to make updates to the `prism-plugin.py`, for example, you can make change, then just run `reload_dev_plugins.sh` which iterates over each CLN node and instructs it reload the newly updated prism plugin.
+When deploying your application to a local docker engine, the CLN plugin path will get mounted into each CLN instance (container).
+If you want to make updates to the `prism-plugin.py`, for example, you can make change, then just run `reload_dev_plugins.sh` which iterates over each CLN node and instructs it reload the newly updated plugin.

-If you want, you can set `DEV_PLUGIN_PATH=/home/username/cln-plugins` in your environment file.
-When this variable is set, the `roygbiv-stack` scripts will mount the path into the CLN containers.
-Again, just run `reload_dev_plugins.sh` and your deployed CLN nodes will get refreshed.